bzm3r/transpose-timing-tests/POST.md

 ![](./plots/dedicated_simd_tg_ballot_comparison.png)

 `Ballot32` kernel performance is poor.
 The loss in performance is particularly pronounced on the Nvidia devices.
-Part of the poor performance can be explained by the fact that  the ballot-based kernel requires on the order of n (n being the number of bits in the matrix) instructions to execute a transpose, while the shuffle-based kernel required only on the order of lg(n) instructions.
-Another issue is divergence: the ballot kernel makes heavy use of branching, which leaves threads not executing the same instruction temporarily inactive.
+Part of the poor performance can be explained by the fact that  the ballot-based kernel requires on the order of n (n being the number of bits in the matrix) instructions to execute a transpose, while the shuffle-based kernel requires only on the order of lg(n) instructions.
+Another issue is divergence: the ballot kernel makes heavy use of branching.
+Since GPUs are fundamentally SIMD machines, threads which diverge from others (i.e. want to execute different instructions) due to branching are temporarily inactivated, until the other threads complete execution of their instruction.
+Thus, divergence should be avoided as much as possible, as it disrupts parallelism.

 ## Conclusion